maureenrubin/Tricycle-Fare-And-Passenger-Management/README.md

 As the **Associate Developer**, I worked closely with the Lead Developer, **Guiller Santos**, to:

-- Implement key features and core modules
+- Implement assigned key features and core modules
 - Ensure system functionality and usability

 ---